rtCamp/rtMedia/readme.txt

 == Upgrade Notice ==

-= 3.10.7 =
+= 3.10.8 =
 Requires BuddyPress 1.7 or higher, if using BuddyPress.
-Fixed JS issue for tabs in media edit, Fixed CSS for twentysixteen theme, Updated german language file
+Fixed database error when deleting comment, changed price for add-ons.

 == Sponsors ==